 The family is a central part of all human societies, so there is very little that does not affect young children and their caregivers in some way.
-For that reason, nurturing care can seem to involve everything, and taking action to improve it can seem overwhelming.
+For that reason, supporting families to provide nurturing care can seem to involve everything, and taking action to advance it can seem overwhelming.